spa5k/quick-scraper/README.md

 *
 /
 ```

 ### Visualization of this Repo.

 ![Visualization of this repo](./diagram.svg)

 ### TODO

 - Add support for custom nth number in list.
 - Add more tests.
+- Direct transformation functions to deal with the scraped results and outputting it.

 ### Libraries Used

 - [is-url-online](https://github.com/Unbuttun/is-url-online)
 - [Chardet](https://github.com/runk/node-chardet)
 - [iconv-lite](https://github.com/ashtuchkin/iconv-lite)